 Pain in the roof of the mouth- please help

-I am really scared at this point to know that I am in so much pain and I don’t know where to go next if the dentist cant even see anything!
-No white patches in my mouth, no sores, and the tongue will get a burning sensation too, but not bad, or often when this happens.
+Please can you help me..
+I hurt so bad, and it makes tears come to my eyes, not sure what it could be, the dentist, is lost, he dont get what it is.. and at times, it will go to some of the bottom gums..:( I am really scared at this point, to know one can be in so much pain, and dont know where to go next, if the dentist cant even see anything!
+No white patches in my mouth, no sores, the tongue, will get a burning sensation to, but not bad, or often when this happens,

-I do have severe allergies.
-It just started back up a few days ago, again all of the pain, ( but as I said around the 18th of Aug. when it first started, the pain let up.. but not the raw feeling right before the roof of the mouth… Its almost like having attacks; it comes and then stops, and starts up again.
-Please can anyone help me… and tell me if it sounds like I have some kind of mouth cancer?
-I would greatly appreciate some help.
+I do have severe allergies..
+It just started back up a few days ago, again all of the pain, ( but as I said around the 18th of aug when it first started, the pain let up.. but not the raw feeling right before the roof of the mouth… Its almost like having attacks, it comes and then stops, and starts up again..
+Please can anyone Help me… and tell me if it sounds like I have some kind of mouth cancer?
+I would greatly Appreciate some help.

 The symptoms you describe could represent a condition known as burning mouth syndrome.
 While an annoyance for many adults, it is not life-threatening.
 A separate information sheet will be provided with this answer.

+On the other hand, few patients describe the pain associated with burning mouth syndrome as being so intense that it brings tears.
 Just to be sure that there is no evidence of a hidden tumor or cancer, you should consider having an examination of the upper jaw by a dental specialist such as an oral and maxillofacial surgeon or pathologist.
 This should include x-rays of the jaws, such as a panoramic radiograph.